corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

   create -r 3 -p 10 script -f create.sh -c 6
 ```

-The script `create.sh` would then be executed to created the topics.
+You can then execute the `create.sh` script to create the topics.

 ## Database

 By default, a Corda installation automatically creates and populates the database schema it requires.
+To create the schema manually, do the following:
-This behavior can be disabled by setting the following override in the deployment configuration:
+1. Set the following override in the deployment configuration to disable the automatic creation:

 ```yaml
 bootstrap: